Directing and writing credits:

 It's clear to me that if the relationship between Luke and Lorelai is going to work out, they desperately need individual AND couples therapy.
 They are both so damaged that it's impossible for them to discuss minor incidents without fear of retaliation or disappointment; the components for a healthy relationship are certainly lacking.
 When Christopher calls Lorelai at the end of the episode and she doesn't answer, I think we're supposed to see this as character growth.
 Lorelai now realizes that Christopher often has a negative impact on her personal life and should be held at arm's length.

 Although most of Rory's scenes deal with the aforementioned Christopher and Lorelai drama, we see her continue to forge a friendship with Marty that he obviously hopes will turn romantic.
 He brings leftover hors d'oeuvres to her dorm room (which pisses off Paris, who is fasting) and she comfortably naps on his bed.
 Instead of telling her how he feels, he continues to fish for information about her past relationships while Rory cluelessly believes that they are "just friends."
-I had plenty of these relationship in my teens and early 20s, so I can't criticize her too harshly.
+I had plenty of these relationships in my teens and early 20s, so I can't criticize her too harshly.
 While Rory should definitely be more observant, it's Marty's responsibility to tell her how he feels if he expects anything sexy to ever happen between them.

 Instead of the lame manufactured drama between Christopher and Lorelai, this episode should have focused solely on Emily and Richard, who are reaching an impasse in their separation.
 In an attempt to talk some sense into them, Lorelai and Rory agree to split up and convince the elder Gilmores that the separation is stupid.
 Rory, who meets with Richard, comes away from the interaction feeling like there's hope for reconciliation.
 Lorelai, who meets with Emily, has a different takeaway.
-Apparently, Richard neglected to butter Emily's roll at a function, causing her to conclude that it's time to starting dating other men.
+Apparently, Richard neglected to butter Emily's roll at a function, causing her to conclude that it's time to start dating other men.

 After using Lorelai's advice and saying "hello" to someone at the club who has previously expressed interest in her, Emily has a date on the calendar with Simon McLane.
 After an evening of wardrobe panic that could have easily been avoided with a single call to Miss Celine, Emily has a seemingly nice/flirty time at dinner.
 After talk of Mahler and probably too much alcohol (3 glasses of wine and a limoncello), she walks into her big empty house and starts sobbing.
 After nearly 50 years of comfortable predictability, it's difficult to embrace change and independence.
 Part of me wishes that the writers had fleshed this out a bit more and explored the "single grandparents" concept for a few more episodes.
 It could have been a good opportunity for real character growth instead of the same old bullshit.